Lake Atitlan, Guatemala.

 Lake Atitlan

-Tucked into the hillsides above the shores of Lake Atitlan, Hotel Atitlan is a tranquil, elegant retreat and one of the region’s most iconic boutique hotels.
+Tucked into the hillsides above the shores of Lake Atitlan is the Hotel Atitlan – a tranquil, elegant retreat and one of the region’s most iconic boutique hotels.
 A former coffee plantation, since transformed into a lush sanctuary with panoramic views of the lake, the hotel is famed for its botanical gardens, with more than 500 species of flowers and tropical plants.
 Inside the hotel itself, you’ll find hand-carved furniture, traditional textiles and local art on the walls, a restaurant serving up fresh, local fare with lake views, an infinity pool and a dreamy open-air hot tub to soak in after your trek.
 You'll stay in twin-share rooms with en suite bathrooms.
 Every room at the hotel faces the lake, with private balconies giving you a front-row seat to one of the most spectacular landscapes in Central America.

 Upgrades